 Learn how to express anger successfully (without scaring others), make yourself heard (without the headache) and master self-control (without over-heating).
 Members will learn valuable skills for managing the escalation of anger, for improving communication, and for learning effective self-assertion.

-Support and skill-building for gay and bisexual men.
-This group addresses issues unique to the well-being of gay and bisexual men.
+Support and skill-building for gay, bisexual, and non-binary men.
+This group addresses issues unique to the well-being of gay, bisexual, and non-binary people.
 Objectives of the group include developing better communication and relationship skills, improving self esteem, increasing social support, and defining a comfortable level of self-community connection.

 For students who are exploring and/or identify as transgender, gender fluid, and gender nonconforming in their identity and expression.
 Issues to be addressed include: challenges coming out to oneself and others, negotiating gendered environments, establishing identity-affirming relationships, coping with minority stress and gender binary norms, accessing health and social services supportive of transgender people, addressing issues related to the transitioning process and adjustment to a new social identity.

-Support and skill-building for lesbian and bisexual women.
-The group will address issues unique to lesbian and bisexual women, as well as more general concerns.
+Support and skill-building for lesbian, bisexual, and non-binary people.
+The group will address issues unique to lesbian, bisexual and non-binary people, as well as more general concerns.
 Objectives of the group include developing better communication and relationship skills, improving self esteem, increasing social support, and defining a comfortable level of self-community connection.

 Confiar (to trust) is a support group where Latino students can discuss and share issues that are relevant to their educational successes and challenges in the context of their cultural and personal experiences.
 Topics will include navigating cultural contexts, family relationships, identity, dating, work, stigma, discrimination, and the impact of these issues on their UCLA experience.